Georgina Norway

-Georgina Norway (18331915), was a British writer of children's adventure fiction.
+Georgina Norway (1833–1915) was a British writer of children's adventure fiction.

 Early life

-Georgina Shute was born on 2 December 1833 in Liverpool to merchant Stephen Shute and his wife Georgina (née Bunt) of Finch Street, Liverpool.
+Georgina Shute was born on 2 December 1833 in Liverpool to merchant Stephen Shute and his wife Georgina (née Bent) of Finch Street, Liverpool.
 She was baptised a month later, on 4 January 1834, in the Renshaw Street Presbyterian Chapel in Liverpool.

 Marriage and writing

 Georgina married Arthur Stanbury Norway in Farnworth Parish Church, Prescot, near Bolton, Lancashire on 24 September 1857.
 The couple had two sons, Nevell Edmund (5 August 1858 – 24 October 1902), a surgeon, and Arthur Hamilton (1859 – 25 December 1938), who worked for the Post Office.

 Norway's husband Arthur was declared bankrupt and had trustee assigned on 22 June 1864.
 The bankruptcy dragged on for the nest two and a half years, with the final distribution of the assets only in December 1867.
 The family kept two adult servants at the time of the 1861 census, one adult servant by 1871, and had only a 10-year-old girl by 1881.
 Arthur died in 1886, and Georgina began to write, publishing her first novel, The Brand of Cain in 1888.
 Norway was living with her sons in Ealing in 1891, and the household now kept one adult (20) and one child servant (14).

 Norway published under the name G. Norway.
-Bassett says that she so successfully concealed her gender that many sources refer to her as George Norway.
-However, both The Atheneum and The Review of Reviews when reviewing A true Cornish Maid refer to the author as Mrs. Norway, so her gender was not a secret.
+Bassett says that she so successfully concealed her gender that many sources refer to her as "George Norway".
+However, both The Atheneum and The Review of Reviews when reviewing A True Cornish Maid refer to the author as Mrs. Norway, so her gender was not a secret.
 However, The Standard used the male pronoun to refer to the author, so it was clear that Norway's gender, while not a secret, was not broadcast.